 When you destroy psychotherapy notes for patients who you haven’t seen in years, according to medical record retention laws, make sure that there is no way for someone to piece them back together.
 This may mean hiring a third-party shredding service.
 If you do work with such a service provider, make sure you have a signed BAA with them.

 No matter how you take psychotherapy notes, you need to put the same protections in place for them that you do for medical records.
-This is the only way to make sure you’re staying HIPAA compliant and avoiding the hefty sanctions that can come with accidentally exposing PHI.
+This is the only way to make sure you’re staying HIPAA-friendly and avoiding the hefty sanctions that can come with accidentally exposing PHI.